sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 As a workaround, you could use my free [Velja app](/velja) to make such links open in a different browser.
 Create a custom rule where you set Hyperduck as the source app and set the destination app to a different browser than Arc.

+#### Can Hyperduck lose a shared link if my internet goes down?

+No. Hyperduck stores your link in iCloud, ensuring it's available until successfully opened on your Mac, regardless of your internet connection quality.

 #### Can you add a history screen to the iOS app?

 I don't plan to add this.
 I would like to keep the app focused on one thing and do it well.
 The app is for sending links from iOS to Mac.
 That's it.

+If you really need to see what URLs were shared, you can triple-tap on the text in the iOS app to get a list of recently shared URLs.

 #### Can you support multiple Macs?